On people’s wishlists for places to visit, it would be no surprise if Malta ranks high.

 Now, it just wouldn’t be right visiting Gozo, let alone Malta without having a Maltese “cheesecake.”
 And, before you even start picturing a cheesecake that looks like a dessert, that’s not what I mean!

 Because, having spoken to a few Gozitans… some of them called the ricotta pastizzis cheesecakes!

-And, my goodness, did Max and I have heaps of pastizzis during our time in Malta and Gozo.
+And, my goodness, did Paul and I have heaps of pastizzis during our time in Malta and Gozo.
 Plus, we had the pea pastizzis too.